gryszzz/gryszzz/README.md

 # gryszzz

-I build things around AI, code, automation, crypto, music, graphics and the internet.

-Mostly interested in systems that feel alive : agents, tools, workflows, dashboards, research engines, strange interfaces, and ideas that turn into real products.

-I like building fast, learning in public, and connecting different worlds that usually stay separate.
+building , learning in public, and connecting different worlds that usually stay separate.

 <p align="left">
   <a href="https://t.me/MrMiyahgi">Telegram</a> •